rajewsky-lab/openst/docs/computational/generate_expression_matrix.md

 among other tools.

-So, this concludes the preprocessing of 2D spatial transcriptomics and imaging data of the open-ST computational protocol.
+So, this concludes the preprocessing of 2D spatial transcriptomics and imaging data of the open-ST protocol.
 Next steps include 3D reconstruction, and downstream analysis of nD data.